 Luxurious Temple Spa toiletries are provided, along with plenty of fluffy white towels on a heated towel rail, hidden from view below the hand-basin.

 The room has a sunken bath with a powerful rainfall shower overhead.
 And there are also two of the softest, snuggliest bathrobes that you could imagine, to wrap yourself in after your relaxing bath or shower.

 I could happily have spend my evening luxuriating in this bath.
-But after settling into our stunning room for the night, Mark and I took a look around the rest of the house.
+But after settling into my stunning room for the night, I took a look around the rest of the house.

 The library is perfect for relaxing in, with several small tables dotted around, and two leather Chesterfield sofas.
-The low lighting and rich green colour of the walls make the room feel very cosy.
+The low lighting and rich green colour of the walls make the room feel elegant but still very cosy.

 The Morning Room

 The Morning room is the perfect setting for morning coffee or afternoon tea.
 Shades of cream and blue give this room a very elegant feeling, and I could certainly imagine taking tea in here.

 I didn’t have time to sample the afternoon tea at Nanteos Mansion, but the menu looks amazing.
 They offer a classic cream tea, or a full afternoon tea with sandwiches, scones and home made cakes.